-According to the NRPA, residents need a mix of small pocket parks, schoolyard/neighborhood parks, and community parks (see the appendix to this chapter.)

-- Formalize criteria for determining which in-rem properties should be sold off and which could be used as parkland.
-Potential criteria: - Parcel adjoins parks, greenways; institutions (e.g., the library, schools); hamlet business centers; - Parcel is usable for recreational purposes; - Parcel has unique natural resources, scenic qualities, or other characteristics worthy of preservation.
+- According to the NRPA, residents need a mix of small pocket parks, schoolyard/neighborhood parks, and community parks (see appendix to this chapter.) - Formalize criteria for determining which in-rem properties should be sold off and which could be used as parkland.
+Potential criteria: - Parcel adjoins parks, greenways; institutions (e.g., the library, schools); hamlet business centers; - Parcel is usable for recreational purposes; - Parcel has unique natural resources, scenic qualities, or other characteristics worthy of preservation. - Continue to seek out grant funding to improve pocket parks for public use.
+For example, the Town recently won grant funding for Railroad Station park.

-Policy 9-6: The Recreation Commission as part of an updated Recreation Plan should establish criteria for the size, character, and location of future parks to help ensure that they are compatible with surrounding residential neighborhoods.
+Policy 9-6: Establish criteria for the size, character, and location of future parks to help ensure that they are compatible with surrounding residential neighborhoods.